Quantum Advisors India

 1. Quantum Advisors Private Limited (QAPL) is registered in India and holds a Portfolio Management License from Securities and Exchange Board of India (SEBI), India.
 It is also registered with the Securities Exchange Commission, USA as an Investment Adviser and a Restricted Portfolio Manager with the Canadian Provinces of British Columbia (BCSC), Ontario (OSC), and Quebec (AMF).
 It is currently not registered with any other regulator.
 Registration with above regulators does not imply any level of skill or training.

-2. This summary is subject to a more complete description and does not contain all of the information necessary to make an investment decision, including, but not limited to, the risks, fee and investment strategies of QAPL.
+2. This summary is subject to a more complete description and does not contain all of the information necessary to make an investment decision, including, but not limited to, the risks, fees, and investment strategies of QAPL.

 3. This article is strictly for information purposes only and should not be considered as an offer to sell, or solicitation of an offer to buy interests in the account.
-Investments in the equity and fixed income instruments are not guaranteed or insured and are subject to investments risks, including the possible loss of the principal amount invested.
+Investments in the equity and fixed income instruments are not guaranteed or insured and are subject to investment risks, including the possible loss of the principal amount invested.
 The value of the securities and the income from them may fall as well as rise.
 Past performance does not guarantee future results and future performance may be lower or higher than the data quoted, including the possibility of the loss.
-Quantum Advisors reserves the right to make the changes and corrections to its opinions expressed in the document at any time, without notice.
+Quantum Advisors reserves the right to make changes and corrections to its opinions expressed in the document at any time, without notice.
 Information sourced from third parties cannot be guaranteed or was not independently verified.
 Comments made herein are not necessarily indicative of future or likely performance of the account and are based on information and developments as at 01/02/2022 unless otherwise stated.

-4. All of the forward-looking statements made in this communication are inherently uncertain and Quantum Advisors (QAPL) cannot assure the reader that the results or developments anticipated by QAPL will be realized or even if realized, will have the expected consequences to or effects on, us or our business prospects, financial condition or results of operations.
-A prospective investor can generally identify forward-looking statements as statements containing the words “will,” “should”, “can”, “may”, “believe,” “expect,” “anticipate,” “intend,” “contemplate,” “estimate,” “assume”, “target”, “targeted” or other similar expressions.
+4. All of the forward-looking statements made in this communication are inherently uncertain and Quantum Advisors (QAPL) cannot assure the reader that the results or developments anticipated by QAPL will be realized or even if realized, will have the expected consequences to or effects on, us or our business prospects, financial condition, or results of operations.
+A prospective investor can generally identify forward-looking statements as statements containing the words “will,” “should,” “can,” “may,” “believe,” “expect,” “anticipate,” “intend,” “contemplate,” “estimate,” “assume,” “target,” “targeted,” or other similar expressions.
 Readers are cautioned not to place undue reliance on these forward-looking statements in making any investment decision.
 Forward-looking statements made in this communication apply only as of the date of this communication.
-While we may elect to update forward-looking statements from time to time, we specifically disclaim any obligation to do so, even if internal estimates change, unless otherwise required by applicable Securities law
+While we may elect to update forward-looking statements from time to time, we specifically disclaim any obligation to do so, even if internal estimates change, unless otherwise required by applicable Securities law.

 UK related important disclosures